GianlucaP17/WristWonders/Questions.md

 Shared Preferences is a lightweight and easy-to-use solution for storing user preferences, settings, and other relevant data.
 It provides a key-value store that can be accessed from anywhere within the app.
 By utilizing Shared Preferences, I can save and retrieve user-specific data, such as the list of favorite watches, in a persistent manner.

 The choice of Shared Preferences was based on its simplicity, efficiency, and suitability for the specific requirements of the WristWonders Catalog App.

+4. **What difficulties i encounter?**
+I had some difficulties with working with XML, i found a framework to use which is called xml2json to convert data to, IMO, a better format, which is JSON.